GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/setup-iap.md

 ???+ tip

-    We stongly recommend to disable or delete the firewall rules `default-allow-ssh` and `default-allow-rdp`.
+    We strongly recommend to disable or delete the firewall rules `default-allow-ssh` and `default-allow-rdp`.
 These [default rules](https://cloud.google.com/vpc/docs/firewalls#default_firewall_rules)
     allow SSH and RDP connections from all IP addresses, not only from IAP, and might put your VM instances at risk.